 I do not think a Special Interest meeting of this kind would help me recover from sex and love addiction, but it may help our members of color.
 Who am I to presume to know best for other sex and love addicts?

 The meeting might grow and multiply.
 Or it might remain small.
 Or close altogether.
-This has always been the organic way that 12 Step Fellowships grow and over time to meet the needs of our diverse membership all over the world.
+This has always been the organic way that 12 Step Fellowships grow and change over time to meet the needs of our diverse membership all over the world.

 I prefer to live and let live, hand it over and let Gods Will be done.